blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_intro.md

 data to help Dem donors identify races that we think deserve support for “offense” or “defense”.

+Update: As promised in our original post, as we improve the model, we’ll update these recommendations.
+For details of the mdoel updates, please see the methods section!

 In this post, we’re focusing on North Carolina.
 Here’s what we’ll cover:

-1. Dem-lean by district in NC: our demographic model vs. historical data
+1. Dem-lean by district in NC: our demographic model vs. historical data (*updated*)
-2. Districts worthy of Dem donor support
+2. Districts worthy of Dem donor support (*updated*)
 3. Coming next from Blue Ripple
 4. Coda #1: Demographics of the new vs. old NC districts
 5. Coda #2: Brief intro to our methods (for non-experts)